"Run as hard as you can... then let your heart take you the rest of the way." - Gary Smith

 This event is a fantastic and fun event to show the love to this man, and to sponsor scholarships to Thomas Worthington students.

 Runners and Walkers are welcome!
-The gun goes off at 9:00 a.m. on June 9th!
+The gun goes off at 9:00 a.m. for the 5 mile run/walk and 9:05am for the 3 mile walk!

 Join us as we take on a great course through Worthington.
 "Old School" runners might remember the course as the infamous May Classic Course.
 What was once the old May Classic, a premier event in Ohio for over 30 years, is now the Gary Smith Worthington Classic.The race starts and finishes at the Thomas Worthington High School Track & Field facility.